thekvs/debianize-telegram/README.md

 ## About

-Package the latest version of Telegram messanger for Linux in deb format.
+Package the latest version of Telegram messenger for Linux in deb format.

 ## Usage